RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 - A [youtube playlist](https://www.youtube.com/playlist?list=PLkHsKoi6eZnwpn7P5G8gEBebAY8Jbky4N) with a fundamental programming course in Python from coursera (its about twice as long as Batman v.
 Superman but at least twice as fun!)
 - If you are really ambitious, you may want to take the really good (but also really time consuming) Python course on [edx](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-8).
 - We'd also suggest that you take a short look at pandas, this is a package that can really help you to get work done.
 There is a [10 minutes to pandas](http://pandas.pydata.org/pandas-docs/stable/10min.htmlhttp://pandas.pydata.org/pandas-docs/stable/10min.html) guide, we are sure this won't be the 10 most wasted minutes in your life (remember the "cute cat" videos you watched last week?
 Or the last lecture you attended?).
+- For specific questions on programming, [stackoverflow](http://stackoverflow.com/) is normally the place to go.

 How deep you dive into learning to code is probably up to your interest and specific needs.
 We think that the ability to code efficiently is a key requirement (but we are also the guys that fancy [octocat](https://octodex.github.com/), so your mileage may vary).
 But before you continue, you should have at least an idea about these concepts (and if all of the concepts below are already clear to you: You may directly proceed):